-The University of Maryland, Baltimore's Department of Public Safety supports the campus mission by controlling, preventing, and reducing crime and reducing the fear of crime, conducting crime prevention activities, and maintaining order on campus.
-The University of Maryland, Baltimore Police Force values honesty, fairness, integrity, and courage.
+The University of Maryland, Baltimore Police Force (Department of Public Safety) at the University of Maryland, Baltimore (UMB) supports the UMB Mission Statement and Core Values by preventing crime, solving crimes, and conducting crime prevention initiatives to maintain order and to control the fear of crime.
+The UMB Police Force values honesty, fairness, integrity, and courage.